HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## To Test with Paper:

 Provide each applicant with an exam, a figure sheet, a bubble answer sheet, pencil/pen and calculator, if needed.
-The applicant may choose to use the back of the answer sheet for scratch paper or the team can provide the applicant with an blank sheet.
+The applicant may choose to use the back of the answer sheet for scratch paper or the team can provide the applicant with a blank sheet.

 IMPORTANT NOTE: Answer sheets should be prefilled with the exam's Test ID number and the Applicant Pin.
 The answer sheet for the Tech and General are the same with 35 bubbles, but the Extra answer sheet has 50 bubbles.
+A new 35/50 question combo form is now available from download along with all supplemental resources (answer sheets and figures) in ExamTools under Generate Exam.

 A VE may seat the applicant and give instructions on what to do when they have completed their exam.